Intelsat + OneWeb = True Love or a Shotgun Marriage

 SoftBank’s Motivation is Clear

 The key to understanding the proposed merger appears to be that the transaction seems highly beneficial to SoftBank.
 The deal could allow SoftBank to effectively offload a large portion of the risk from its commitment to buy OneWeb capacity.
 SoftBank is not a satellite capacity distributor and does not appear to have the resources to resell the OneWeb capacity it committed to buying.
 Intelsat has a global distribution network, much of it focused on network services traffic and disproportionately in developing countries with the greatest need for OneWeb’s services.
 Of course, Intelsat isn’t going to just move traffic to OneWeb and essentially give-up a large portion of its Network Services business.
-That would be signing its own death certificate.
-But if Intelsat is part of OneWeb, and benefits from OneWeb’s growth, the equation changes allowing Intelsat to justify aggressively move customers to OneWeb.
-As a 43% shareholder and critical customer it would have significant influence over OneWeb.
-We suggest SoftBank might have used this influence to pressure OneWeb into the merger with Intelsat.
+That would effectively be signing its own death certificate.
+But if Intelsat is part of OneWeb, and benefits from OneWeb’s growth, the equation changes considerably.
+As a 43% shareholder and critical customer, SoftBank would have significant influence over OneWeb.
+We suggest SoftBank may have used this influence to pressure OneWeb into the merger with Intelsat.

 Not closed Yet

 The proposed merger is contingent on, among other things, current Intelsat bondholders agreeing to an exchange offer.
-Based on trading prices, bondholders are poised to reject SoftBank’s offer and are expecting SoftBank to sweeten it.
+Based on trading prices, bondholders are poised to reject SoftBank’s offer and are expecting Softbank to sweeten it.
 It’s not clear that will happen.
-There were few rumors until the day before the deal was announced, suggesting SoftBank may have not yet done deep due diligence on Intelsat.
-We suspect deep analysis of Intelsat’s market position and declining market prices will make the deal look worse rather than better over time.
+There were few rumors in the market until the day before the deal was announced, suggesting SoftBank may have not yet done deep due diligence on Intelsat.
+We suspect deep analysis of Intelsat’s market position and declining market prices will make the deal look worse, rather than better, over time.
 We would not bet on SoftBank raising its offer.